OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 * Salesforce doesn't support leading and trailing white spaces.
     * Salesforce removes those white spaces.
 While inserting an empty string, Salesforce inserts NULL instead.
 * Salesforce is case-insensitive, and `ToUpper`/`ToLower` built-in functions don't have the expected behavior in aggregates.
+* For PostgreSQL connections, you may encounter issues in Text data type columns when inserting an empty value, and the connection is configured to overwrite null values with default values.OutSystems recommends you set a different default value to columns of these data types, such as for Time: 00:00:00 or for Float: 0.
+The following data types are impacted:
+    * Time
+    * Numeric (Any, >8)
+    * Numeric (>28, Any)
+    * Decimal (Any, >8)
+    * Decimal (>28, Any)
+    * Float4
+    * Float8
+    * Float8_range
+    * Real
+    * Double precision
+    * XML
+    * JSON
+    * UUID
+    * Pg_lsn
+    * Enum